Migrating from Ansible

 Ansible has a famously complex variable precedence with 22 levels.
 Vigo has three:

-- Module defaults —
+- Configcrate defaults —

-vars:in the module.vgofile - Role vars —
+vars:in the configcrate.vgofile - Inherited common.vgo vars — shared across the directory subtree

-vars:in the role.vgofile - Node vars —
+- Match-block vars —

 envoys: